mariapreethihub/Cognifyz-Internship/Level 1/Task 1-Data Exploration and Preprocessing.md

 **TASK 1- DATA EXPLORATION AND PREPROCESSING**

-**Project Overview**
+**Task Overview**

-This project aims to explore the dataset for identifying missing values,analyzing the distribution of the target variable("Aggregate rating") and identify any class imbalances.
+This task aims to explore the dataset for identifying missing values,analyzing the distribution of the target variable("Aggregate rating") and identify any class imbalances.

 **Dataset Overview**